apify/apify-docs-v2/sources/academy/node_js/dealing_with_dynamic_pages.md

 # [](#dealing-with-dynamic-pages) How to scrape from dynamic pages

+**Learn about dynamic pages and dynamic content.
+How can we find out if a page is dynamic?
+How do we programmatically scrape dynamic content?**

+---

 <!-- In the last few lessons, we learned about Crawlee, which is a powerful library for writing reliable and efficient scrapers.
 We recommend reading up on those last two lessons in order to install the `crawlee` package and familiarize yourself with it before moving forward with this lesson. -->

 In this lesson, we'll be discussing dynamic content and how to scrape it while utilizing Crawlee.